pink-gorilla/oauth2/README.md

 ## core features

+*identity engine*
+- the identity of the user gets verified via a token that gets decrypted/verified on the clj-server
+- in the browser the token is stored as a cookie (best practice)
+- middleware to enforce signed-in for static webpages
+- cljs reagent helper functions to keep track of the user in the frontend
+- clj-service uses token to manage access based on user roles
+- local-identity tokens via user/password
+- oidc2 identity tokens (using oauth2 flow)

-- oauth2 access-token engine
+*oauth2* access-token engine
 - allow users to authorize the app via web interface from oauth2 providers (google, github, xero, ..)
 - get access-tokens for use with rest/graphql apis
 - transparently renews access-tokens
 - token store (rudimentary but necessary)
 - its primary use is to let your application use oauth2 protected services.
-- identity engine (to allow users to "login")
-  - the idea is that you can expose clj services that are only accessible to certain users.
-  - local-identity tokens via user/password
-  - oidc tokens (using oauth2 flow)

 # demo